cgodoyle/ArcGIS_slope_toolbox/README.md

 ## Citing this tool
-There is no publication direclty describing this toolbox, but you may cite this Github repository:
+There is no publication direclty describing this toolbox, but you may cite this Github repository: <br />
 Godoy, C. (2023): ArcGIS slope toolbox, https://github.com/cgodoyle/Arcgis_slope_toolbox

 ## Reporting a bug and feedback